airbr/freespot/readme.md

 ## Technical Specifications

-Updated April 2017, The park4 app is still completely functional and works with some newer versions of Ruby and Rails.
+Update April 2017: The park4 app is still completely functional and works with some newer versions of Ruby and Rails.
 However, there are some new issues including deprecated usage of Fixnum/Bignum causing at minimum a lot of warning messages and some now incompatible CSS styles and others.
 Minor changes including adding a simple build script.

 [**Ruby on Rails App originally created for Project 4, WDI 7:**](https://github.com/ATL-WDI-Curriculum/projects/blob/master/project4.md)

-### Technologies used include:
+### Technologies used inclgit ude:

 * ruby 2.4.1p111 (2017-03-22 revision 58053) [x86_64-darwin16]
     * ~~Ruby 2.3.1p112 (2016-04-26 revision 54768 (As at Oct 7 2016)~~